 Budget Hotels – For a budget two-star hotel, prices start at NZD 70 per night.
 These usually include free Wi-Fi; however, two star hotels are rare in Auckland.
 Three star hotels are much more common and cost around NZD 100 per night.

-Airbnb – is available all over the city with shared accommodation from around NZD 25 per night.
+airbnb – is available all over the city with shared accommodation from around NZD 25 per night.
 Private rooms cost at least NZD 35, while whole houses/apartments cost around NZD 70 per night.

-Camping sites – There are also several campsites outside the city.
+Campsites – There are also several campsites outside the city.
 Prices start at NZD 8 per night for a basic pitch (a flat space for a tent, usually without electricity).
 If you drive a self-contained motorhome (one with its own water supply and shower), there are also plenty of free parking spaces in and around the town.
 Use the 'park4night' app to find them.

 How much does food cost in Auckland?